NotCleo/ARMDeviceDrivers/README.md

 The SysTick initializes PA5 and uses the SysTick timer to blink the LED on and off every 1 second.

+The UART transmitter configures UART2 on pin PA2 to transmit data at 9600 baud (8-bit, 1 stop also I've ignored flow control).

 # Note

 I suggest if you're interested to follow along, refer the Driver Dev section in the ARM Assembly notes upload :)